 After a period as an honorary staff member and a Professorial Fellow, Professor Robin Batterham joined the Melbourne School of Engineering as Kernot Professor in the Department of Chemical and Biomolecular Engineering in 2010.
 Professor Batterham is devoted to furthering energy research in the University and is deeply involved with the Melbourne Energy Institute.
-He brings enormous expertise and experience to the School, building on his long and very distinguished career in industry and government and is currently the President of the Academy of Technological Sciences and Engineering.
+He brings enormous expertise and experience to the School, building on his long and very distinguished career in industry and government, and is the immediate past President of the Academy of Technological Sciences and Engineering (2007-2012).

 Professor Batterham has been named in Engineers Australia’s list of the 100 Most Influential Engineers for 2010.
 Sponsored by Engineers Australia, the list aims to acknowledge engineers who have a positive influence on society.